So you want to sell ebooks online. Or you’re just starting to investigate what ebooks are and why they are such a booming product for entrepreneurs.

 You don’t need to overcomplicate the landing page, but because many of the organic traffic tips involve sharing a link, we’ll need a link to share.

-Here are my favorite ways to sell eBooks online (without the sleaze):
+Here are my favorite ways to sell eBooks online:

 - Add a call-to-action and a link to the landing page in your bio.

-- Pin a descriptive post to the top of your feed.
+- Post a descriptive post to the top of your feed.
 Extra points if you do this in video form.

 - Upload a new cover image that promotes your eBook, and pop another micro post in the description (don’t forget to link back to your landing page).